elterminad0r/flippy_bot/README.md

 minutes in.
 This means that my refresh rate would be:

     (5000 - 80 * 30) / 150 / 0.2
-    = 87 Hz
+    ~ 87 Hz

+As a high-uncertainty estimate, this seems reasonable.
+It also leads to a cycle time of

+    1 / 87
+    ~ 11-12 ms

+Reassuringly, this is more than 10 ms and would put the average execution speed of a cycle at a couple of ms.

-As an high-uncertainty estimate, this seems reasonable, so I consider this to be a satisfactory explanation of why this happens.
+All in all, I consider this to be a satisfactory explanation of why this happens.

 Frustratingly, this result means that the best way to get a high score using the bot is to play flippy bit on a slower computer.